 One of the knock on effects of the 2020 global pandemic is that the simple act of leaving our house to visit our favourite shops has now become more of a chore than a fun task.
 It is projected that global eCommerce revenue will total $2.4 trillion in 2020.
 Additionally, revenue is expected to show an annual growth rate (CAGR 2020-2025) of 7.4%, meaning the projected market volume of $3.1 trillion over the next 5 years.
+This proves that 2021 is the perfect time to develop an e-commerce website.

 Furthermore, mobile sessions account for 39.6% of all retail sales, which is expected to jump to 53.9% in 2021.
 The ability to shop on the go is very much evident.
 So, it is not enough to just have an operating eCommerce site, to be fully successful you need to optimise your site for mobile.